sandyqwerty/covid-19-data-analysis/README.md

 # covid-19-data-analysis

 Data collection :
-I collected the data from https://ourworldindata.org/covid-deaths
+Collected the data from https://ourworldindata.org/covid-deaths

 Data cleaning :
 Used google sheets to clean the data, cleaned and seperated the entire dataset into two different csv files for easier analysis of covid deaths and covid vaccination details.